Tweet the tweets, run the marathons

 The goal of Connect4Climate is to create a participatory, open knowledge platform that engages the global community in climate change conversation to drive local action through advocacy, operational support, research, and capacity building.

-With more than half a million followers on Facebook, Twitter, YouTube and other social media channels, Connect4Climate is building an ever-growing community of individuals around the world committed to climate change action.
+With more than half a million followers on Facebook, Twitter, Vimeo, YouTube, Instagram and other social media channels, Connect4Climate is building an ever-growing community of individuals around the world committed to climate change action.
 Connect4Climate uses its robust network to promote innovative global advocacy efforts, to share resources, and to build knowledge partnerships.
 Creating an open and neutral space where all are free to exchange ideas and solutions fosters a much needed conversation that is driven from the ground up and enhances civic engagement through social accountability.

-Launched by the World Bank, the Italian Ministry of Environment, and the Global Environment Facility (GEF) in collaboration with more than 150 knowledge partners, Connect4Climate is a global partnership program dedicated to climate change communication.
+Launched by the World Bank, the Italian Ministry of Environment, and the Global Environment Facility (GEF) in collaboration with about 200 knowledge partners, Connect4Climate is a global partnership program dedicated to climate change communication.
 Our partners include international organizations, social media networks, UN agencies, NGOs, academia, civil society, private sector, public sector, and youth organizations.
 With an ever-growing list of knowledge partners, Connect4Climate aims to act as a convener of all parties with an interest in raising awareness about climate change issues and participating in an interactive, global dialogue on climate change.

 We have and are running a number of competitions, events and initiatives to aggregate climate change experiences, knowledge and solutions.